Imperial-High-School-TigerBotics/Learning-Java/README.md

 }
 ```
 If you happen to have a hard time understanding this code, we suggest you read the code comments.
 You can identify code comments by looking for the following characters in a row **//** that will initialize a comment.
 Comments are used to write usefull notes about code.

+*To find more of this tutorial please clink the Lesson Title or go to the folder Lesson1 and follow the lesson there*